Playing Cards

 DDR pattern (French)

-Dondorf Rhineland pattern UF XP-4
+Dondorf Rhineland pattern UF XP4 pattern

-Dutch pattern UF Modern Netherland pattern, XP-2
+Dutch pattern UF Modern Netherland pattern, XP2 pattern

 English pattern UF Anglo-American pattern, Rouen II, International pattern